Convoy PQ 2: Aftermath

 Convoy PQ 2 arrived without loss on 30 October 1941.
+The convoy was part of a run to Convoy PQ 11 that had little difficulty apart from the weather, in reaching the Arctic north of the USSR.
+These convoys delivered 75 ships out of 77, with one early return and one loss to a U-boat.
 The Germans paid little attention to the first eleven British convoys before March 1942, which averaged only eight ships each.
 (Note: Some cargo had been stored badly, that loaded at Glasgow in particular.)
 In the winter darkness the Luftwaffe had great difficulty in finding Allied convoys, which made attacks on Murmansk and the railway south more practical.
 As the Allied supply effort increased in 1942, the Arctic route carrying 1.2 million tons of supplies of the total of 2.3 million tons, the reinforcement of the Luftwaffe and Kriegsmarine led to German countermeasures growing in extent and effect.

 To protect return convoys and sweep for mines, the commander of the Home Fleet, John Tovey, established a force of ocean-going, Halcyon-class minesweepers at the Kola naval base, which had the speed, armament and anti-submarine capacity similar to that of Flower-class corvettes.
 As specialist vessels the minesweepers usually had experienced career officers.
 The fleet oiler arrived with Operation Dervish (21–31 August 1941), to stay at Kola to fuel ships for the return journey.
 Soviet destroyers at Polyarnoe were available to reinforce convoy escorts for the last part of the journey.